doramarcec/fertilization-interactome-analysis/README.md

 # Network analysis of the fertilization pathway
 Fertilization is a process in reproductive biology which results in the fusion of male and female gametes, known as spermatozoon and oocyte, respectively, leading to the unison of parental genomes.
-Following reproduction, fertilization is initiated by sperm capacitation through the oviduct, after which the sperm recognises the oocyte and interacts with zona pellucida, which is the oocyte-surrounding extracellular matrix.
-The sperm then adheres to the oolemma, which is the oocyte plasma membrane, followed by spermatozoon-oocyte fusion (provided all required proteins are active and functional).
+Following reproduction, fertilization is initiated by sperm capacitation through the oviduct, after which the spermatozoa recognise the oocyte and interact with zona pellucida, which is the oocyte-surrounding extracellular matrix.
+The spermatozoa then adhere to the oolemma, which is the oocyte plasma membrane, followed by spermatozoon-oocyte fusion (provided all required proteins are active and functional).
 After the gamete fusion, the spermatozoon is taken into the cytoplasm of the oocyte, known as the ooplasm, where it induces oocyte activation and embryogenesis.

+However, not much is known about the molecular interplay in the fertilization pathway, so in this repository, I will perform a simple network analysis using the fertilization pathway data from the Reactome database.

 ## Data accessibility
 The data can be accessed on the [STRING](https://string-db.org/) database by searching for the term 'fertilization', selecting 'MAP-1187000 (Reactome)' from the list of terms, and choosing Homo sapiens as an organism.
 The network can be exported as tabular text output, which should download as the 'string_interactions.tsv' file.
+The option to export the data as a tabular text output is the reason we are using a STRING database instead of the Reactome database directly, as the Reactome database offers different output formats that are more challenging to import.

 ## Network analysis